schemathesis/schemathesis/docs/compatibility.rst

     # will install all available compatibility fixups.
     schemathesis.fixups.install()
-    # You can also provide a list of fixup names as the first argument
+    # You can provide a list of fixup names as the first argument
     # schemathesis.fixups.install(["fastapi"])

-If you use CLI, then you can utilize ``--fixups=all`` option.
+If you use the Command Line Interface, then you can utilize the ``--fixups=all`` option.